teamrocketz/thesis/README.md

 Use grunt to create a new database for your development and test environments:

-Development envronment: `grunt pgcreatedb:default`
+Development envronment: `grunt dbReset`

-Other environments, specify like so: `NODE_ENV=test grunt pgcreatedb:default`
+For other environments, make sure DATABASE_URL is set, or NODE_ENV is set and all needed values are in relevant `config` files.

 ### Run Migrations & Data Seeds